Martin Brodeur: 2009–2014

 In the 2009–10 NHL season, Brodeur led the NHL in wins (45), shutouts (9), games played (77) and minutes played (4,499).
-He also won his fifth Jennings Trophy and had the third-best GAA in the league, leading his team to back-to-back division wins that included a 6–0 regular-season sweep of the defending Stanley Cup champion Penguins.
+He also won his fifth Jennings Trophy and had the third-best GAA in the league, leading his team to back-to-back division wins that included a 6–0 regular season sweep of the defending Stanley Cup champion Penguins.
 However, the Devils lost in the first round of the playoffs, losing to the seventh-seeded Flyers in five games.

 Brodeur had a 5–18–1 stretch to begin the 2010–11 season, as New Jersey slumped to the bottom of the NHL.
 Although the Devils improved in the second half of the season, they did not reach the playoffs; Brodeur recorded 23 wins and a 2.45 GAA, but had his lowest save percentage (.903) in 16 seasons.

 The Devils returned to the playoffs in the 2011–12 NHL season, as Brodeur recorded his 14th 30-win season.
-In Game 1 of the conference quarterfinals against the Panthers, Brodeur became the second goaltender to record 100 playoff wins in a 3–2 Devils victory.
-In Game 4 with a 4–0 victory, Brodeur broke the NHL career playoff shutout record with his 24th, surpassing Roy, who had 23.
-The Devils advanced by winning Game 7 in double overtime, after Brodeur had made 43 saves to keep his team in the contest.
+In game one of the conference quarterfinals against the Panthers, Brodeur became the second goaltender to record 100 playoff wins in a 3–2 Devils victory.
+In game four with a 4–0 victory, Brodeur broke the NHL career playoff shutout record with his 24th, surpassing Roy, who had 23.
+The Devils advanced by winning game seven in double overtime, after Brodeur had made 43 saves to keep his team in the contest.

-Following a second round series win over the Flyers, Brodeur and the Devils defeated the Rangers four games to two in the Eastern Conference finals.
-New Jersey won the sixth game 3–2 on an overtime goal by Adam Henrique, leading to Brodeur's fifth Stanley Cup Finals appearance.
-The Devils lost in the Finals to the Los Angeles Kings in six games.
+Following a second round series win over the Flyers, Brodeur and the Devils defeated the Rangers in six games in the Eastern Conference finals.
+New Jersey won the sixth game 3–2 on an overtime goal by Adam Henrique, leading to Brodeur's fifth Stanley Cup Final appearance.
+The Devils lost in the series to the Los Angeles Kings in six games.
 Brodeur was 14–10 in the postseason with a save percentage of .917, after winning 16 playoff games in the previous eight years.